akleinbort/FacialEnhancementRecognition/README.md

 <img align="left" img src="./Figures/saliencymap.png" width="120"/>
 <br/><br/><br/><br/><br/><br/>

-With more time, we could map the saliency that our model detects at every layer, as we discuss in the Conclusion & Future Directions section.
+With more time, we could map the saliency that our model detects at every layer, as we discuss in the Conclusion and Future Directions section.

-## Conclusion & Future Directions
+## Conclusion and Future Directions

 Both of our models predict whether or not a face has been digitally enhanced successfully. **Model 1 does this with 100% accuracy** and a binary cross entropy loss of practically 0, in color or in black and white.
 This is important because the non-enhanced face pictures' colors were less bright due to the lack of studio lighting, which might not always be the case. **Model 2 reaches 99% accuracy**, and is 6 times faster thanks to the pooling layer.
 These percentages are well above the **63% baseline**.
 We could deploy either of these models to detect fake-news that involve placing someone's face on a photograph, or to enable social media users to check who has edited their pictures.